Abstentionism: Irish Free State/Republic of Ireland

-In Northern Ireland
+Northern Ireland

 After Partition, most non-abstentionist parties in the southern state did not organise at all in Northern Ireland.
 In early 1922, the Provisional Government of the Irish Free State was seen as representing the interests of nationalists in Northern Ireland and had a policy of not recognising the Northern Irish government.
 Catholic bishop Joseph MacRory (who later became Archbishop of Armagh and a Cardinal) indicated to the Provisional Government that Joe Devlin and his party members wanted to enter the new Parliament of Northern Ireland, and was worried that the policy of non-recognition would result in Northern Irish nationalists having to "fight alone", but his advice was ignored.

 Abstentionism at local elections was effectively prohibited by a 1934 law requiring candidates to take an oath to attend council sessions.

 The Nationalist Party did not take their seats during the first Stormont parliament (1921–1925).
 Despite forming the second-largest parliamentary party, they did not accept the role of Opposition for a further forty years.
 They did so on 2 February 1965 but withdrew from opposition again in October 1968, two weeks after police batoned demonstrators at a civil rights march in Derry on 5 October 1968.

 Cahir Healy was elected to both the Stormont and Westminster parliaments under a variety of nationalist labels between the 1920s and the 1960s.
 He was abstentionist in Stormont until 1927 and at Westminster from 1950 to 1952.
 In the 1930s, Healy led the Irish Union Association, which supported his policy of intermittent tactical abstentionism, whereas the otherwise-similar Northern Council for Unity regarded abstentionism as a principle.

 From 1953, Stormont candidates were required to take the British oath of allegiance before standing, precluding Sinn Féin from doing so.
 This did not apply at Westminster elections, where Sinn Féin often gave non-Sinn Féin abstentionist nationalists a free run to avoid splitting the nationalist vote, but conversely fielded a spoiler candidate against non-abstentionist nationalists.